esriuk-agay/OnlineServicesAddin/README.md

 ## Instructions (Getting Started)

 There are three different ways of getting the source code from the GitHub web site: Clone, [fork](https://help.github.com/articles/fork-a-repo) and download zip.

-Once you have downloaded it open the project up in Visual Studio and compile it.
+Once you have downloaded the project open it in Visual Studio and compile it.
 Ensure that you have the ArcObjects SDK for the Microsoft.Net framework installed.
-The project will produce a .addin file.
+The project will produce a .addin file which can be installed with Desktop for ArcGIS.

 ## Requirements